 What it is and how to stop it

-Do you delay everything until the last moment?
+Do you delay everything until the last possible moment?

 Is procrastination your only response to every obligation?

 All of us procrastinate once in a while.
 Sometimes it’s for a good reason, like waiting until we have more information before making a decision, but more often than not, this isn’t the case.